 What do you feel when you see a circle?
 A square?
 A triangle?
-Are you affected the same when seeing an object with soft gentle curves as you are when seeing another object with sharp jagged edges?
-Much the same way that lines have meaning, shapes have meaning and are an important building block in the visual grammar and visual thinking we have at our disposal as designers.
+Are you affected the same way when seeing an object with soft gentle curves as you are when seeing another object with sharp jagged edges?
+Much the same way that lines have meaning, shapes also have meaning and are a important building blocks in the visual grammar and visual thinking we have at our disposal as designers.

 What kind of shapes do we have at our disposal?
 What do all those shapes say to our visitors?
 How do they enhance or detract from the concept you want to convey?